-- Scaladoc’s interface covers all of the features of Scaladoc’s interface, e.g. switching between companions, browsing package object documentation, searching, token searches and so on.
+- Scaladoc’s interface covers all the features of Scaladoc’s interface, e.g. switching between companions, browsing package object documentation, searching, token searches and so on.

 - Prior to commit, be sure to read A note about git commit messages and the Scala Project & Developer Guidelines.
 Some of this latter document will clearly not apply (like the sections on providing tests, however see below for some special requirements for documentation).
 Do still read the whole document though, and pay close attention to the title and commit message formats, noting present tense, length limits and that it must merge cleanly.
 Remember that the title of the pull request will become the commit message when merged.
-Also, be sure to assign one or more reviewers to the PR, if this is not possible for you, you could mention a user in in the pull request comments.
+Also, be sure to assign one or more reviewers to the PR, if this is not possible for you, you could mention a user in the pull request comments.